ulfhaga/docker-alpine-build-package-maven-plugin/README.md

 There are two plugins that are needed

-The plugin __se.docker.alpine:plugin-maven__ act as a client to the plugin __io.fabric8:docker-maven-plugin__ that act as server.
+The plugin __se.docker.alpine:plugin-maven__ act as a client.
+The plugin __io.fabric8:docker-maven-plugin__ that act as server for the client.

-The server is a docker container that builds the package.
+The server is a docker container that builds an Alpine package.
+That package can be installed with the apk command.

 ## Architecture

-The maven plugin se.docker.alpine:plugin-maven use the client (module client) to communicate with server inside an Alpine docker container.
+The maven plugin `se.docker.alpine:plugin-maven` use the client (module client) to communicate with server `io.fabric8:docker-maven-plugin` inside an Alpine docker container.
 The container creates the Alpine package.
 The plugin can now receive the package via the client (module client).

 ## Plugin configuration information

-The POM defined of the plugin is se.docker.alpine:plugin-maven:1.0

-The element configuration contains follow elements:
+This Maven plugin `se.docker.alpine:plugin-maven` has following elements:

 ### name
 The package name.